-With an increasing focus on gender ratios in leadership roles, we have all become aware just how few women hold managerial roles in many industries.
-One of the industries that is traditionally dominated by men is the Automotive industry.
+With an increasing focus on gender ratios in leadership roles, we have become aware of how few women hold managerial roles in many industries.
+One of the industries that are traditionally dominated by men is the Automotive industry.
 This article looks into whether an automotive company broke the glass ceiling and – if so – did they also tear down the walls?

-When we recently diagnosed a client in the Automotive industry, we were therefore not surprised to see that the percentage of women in the workforce decreases steadily as we move up the hierarchical levels.
+Some time ago, we diagnosed a client in the Automotive Industry, and we were not surprised to see that the percentage of women in the workforce decreases steadily as we move up the hierarchical levels.
 Yet, with an average of 15% women in managerial roles, the client was doing almost twice as well as the rest of the companies in the Automotive industry.

-A leading gender diversity consultancy recently published the Global Gender Balance Scorecard for the Automotive industry.
-They concluded that women only accounted for 8% of the executives in the top 20 automotive companies in the Fortune Global 500 and that over half of those companies did not have a single woman on their executive teams.
+According to the Global Gender Balance Scorecard for the Automotive industry, published by a leading gender diversity consultancy, women only accounted for 8% of the executives* in the top 20 automotive companies in the Fortune Global 500 and that over half of those companies did not have a single woman on their executive teams.

-Considering these numbers, the client seemed to be on the right track towards a more balanced gender ratio.
+The client seemed to be on the right track towards a more balanced gender ratio considering these numbers.

 - 0% of the women on top-level management collaborated with men on top-level management – whereas men on top management collaborated 40% with other men on top-level management